Aftermath: 14 - Untangle This (2030)

 “You consistently defy expectations in all areas.
 Is it too much to ask that you go a winter without pneumonia?
 Just one.”
 He strokes Newton’s hair.
 “We live in California.
 It barely ever snows here.
 You have no excuse for this.”

 Hermann drops back against his pillow and wipes a faint sheen of sweat off his own forehead.
 He presses his free hand over his eyes, trying to forget the dream.
-The breach is shut.
-The breach is not just shut but annihilated.
+The Breach is shut.
+The Breach is not just shut but annihilated.
 All tissue fragments on this side of the portal have been destroyed.
-Newton is fine, not welcoming monsters with balcony-scene etymology.
+Newton is fine, not welcoming monsters with balcony-scene etymologies.

 Comments